 Next there'll be an attempt at conciliation.
 Cameron has said he'll work with Juncker.
 (He won't have much choice.)
 Juncker will probably be magnanimous in victory, paying his respects to British reservations about further political integration.
 Other EU governments will move to soften Cameron's defeat.
 Few actually want to see Britain quit the union.

-The alternative to ever-closer union or Britain's full-frontal exit is to negotiate a new semi-detached status.
+The alternative to ever closer union or full frontal Brexit is to negotiate a new semi-detached status.
 Fortunately for the U.K., it has already anticipated this course by standing aside from the ill-fated euro project.
 Rather than trying to persuade the EU as a whole to change course, Cameron should concentrate now on developing a more comprehensively conceived associate status.
 That would be better for both the U.K. and the EU than outright divorce -- though Cameron may have to threaten a complete separation, and be willing to do it, to get the rest of the EU to go along.

 That will be quite a gamble.
 The U.K. could undoubtedly prosper as a close associate of the EU -- as a partner in an enhanced free-trade area -- but would pay a crippling price if it left the union in anger and suffered retaliation on trade policy and other issues of mutual interest.
 If the U.K. government is unwilling to face that risk, the defeat it suffered in the past few days certainly won't be the last.